JunioCesarFerreira/WumpusWorldGame/README.md

 A notação $||A||$ indica a cardinalidade do conjunto $A$.

-Esta versão foi abandonada após a gernaralização a seguir.
-Mas caso queira ver implementação é feita na classe [WumpusProbabilityDistribution](WumpusProbabilityDistribution.cs).
+E modelo é implementado na classe [WumpusProbabilityDistribution](WumpusProbabilityDistribution.cs).
+No entanto, esta foi substituida pela gernaralização a seguir.

 ### Generalização da Distribuição de Probabilidades